obskyr/pittari/README.md

 magick convert input.png -filter point -resize 256x224! -resize 878x672! output.png
 ```

-> Until the advent of LCD displays, most systems did not have square pixels – they may be a bit wider than they are tall, or a bit taller than they are wide.
-This is called the “pixel aspect ratio” and is separate from its display aspect ratio (what you'd usually just call the “aspect ratio”).
+> Until the advent of liquid crystal displays, most systems did not have square pixels – they may be a bit wider than they are tall, or a bit taller than they are wide.
+This is called the “pixel aspect ratio”, and is separate from its display aspect ratio (what you'd usually just call the “aspect ratio”).
 This is *crucial* to making emulated video (and thus screenshots) look correct, so yours truly heartily recommends taking it into account.
 It's as simple as multiplying the width of the image by a certain number while leaving the height untouched!
 [Pixel aspect ratios for various systems can be found here (see the “PAR” column).](https://pineight.com/mw/page/Dot_clock_rates.xhtml)

 ## Limitations